gerantonyk/ethernaut-solutions/README.md

 ### What to look for:

-- Functions like receiving and `fallback` and `fallback` which can alter access control
+- Functions like `receiving` and `fallback` which can alter access control

 ### Resolution: